-Cash in conflict
+Cash in Conflict

-Cash is the main means with which people pay for goods and services all around the world.
-This fact does not change because there is an emergency.
-Having cash in their hands can be the difference between life and death for people affected by armed conflict.
+Cash is used by people to pay for goods and services all around the world.
+This fact does not change in situations of armed conflict, when having cash in their hands can be mean the difference between life and death.

 Cash Transfer Programming (CTP) has several significant benefits that are well known, including increasing people’s dignity, power, autonomy and choice in how they manage their survival and recovery.
 CTP can also offer greater operational flexibility and achieve wider social and economic multiplier effects beyond its specific purpose.